ericblue/airtable-gpt-competitor-analysis/README.md

 Airtable GPT - Competitor Analysis API and CLI tools

 Performs automated competitor analysis given a company's website URL using OpenAI's GPT-4o (Omni).
-Airtable GPT provides both CLI tools to analyze and import data, along with a set of APIs (Swagger) to extract key Company, Product, and Features information and automatically import into your copy of the competitor tracking Airtable base.
+Airtable GPT provides a simple webappp (React), and CLI tools to analyze and import data, along with a set of APIs (Swagger) to extract key Company, Product, and Features information and automatically import into your copy of the competitor tracking Airtable base.

 (Based on Airtable GPT - Competitor Tracking - [Template base](https://www.airtable.com/templates/competitor-tracking/expQhQ5bgx8xspSEi))